Roy M. Gulick: Early career

 Roy M. Gulick was born on April 12, 1904, in Blooming Glen, Pennsylvania, as the son of Christopher S. and Emma Moyer Gullick.
 He grew up in Doylestown, Pennsylvania, and graduated from the high school there in summer 1922.
 Gulick subsequently received appointment to the United States Naval Academy at Annapolis, Maryland, and following four years of study, he graduated in June 1926 with a bachelor's degree.
-During his time at the academy, Gulick was active in baseball and basketball teams, and many of his classmates became general officers later.
-Among them were: Edward W. Snedeker, Thomas A. Wornham, Arthur H. Butler, Russell N. Jordahl, Nels H. Nelson, Kenneth W. Benner, Hartnoll J. Withers, James S. Russell, Laurence H. Frost, C. Wade McClusky, Robert B. Pirie, Charles L. Carpenter, Tom Hamilton, Henry C. Bruton or Elmer H. Salzman.
+During his time at the academy, Gulick was active in baseball and basketball teams.

 He was commissioned second lieutenant in the Marine Corps upon graduation and ordered to the Basic School at Philadelphia Navy Yard for basic officer training, which he completed one year later.
 Gulick was then attached to the 4th Marine Regiment and sailed for his first expeditionary duty to China.
 He was stationed at Shanghai International Settlement for some time, before he was transferred to the 12th Marine Regiment also in China.

 Gulick returned to the United States in February 1929 and after brief period of service at Quantico, he was attached to 5th Marine Regiment and sailed for Nicaragua.
 He served in Nicaragua until June 1931 and took part in combat operations against bandit forces under Augusto César Sandino.

 Upon his return to the United States, he was promoted to the rank of first lieutenant and ordered to the Marine barracks at New York Navy Yard.
 Gulick was transferred to the command of Marine detachment aboard the battleship USS Wyoming in April 1934 and participated in training cruises for Naval Academy midshipmen and NROTC cadets to various destinations, including European ports, the Caribbean, and the Gulf of Mexico.

 He was later promoted to captain and ordered to the Junior Course at the Marine Corps Schools, Quantico in June 1936.
 Gulick completed the course in May of the following year and assumed duty as an instructor at the Basic School at Philadelphia Navy Yard under Colonel Gilder D. Jackson Jr. While in this capacity, he participated in the basic training of newly commissioned marine officers until May 1940.